-Table 189: OnGuard Settings
+Table 194: OnGuard Settings

 Container Description Global Agent Settings Configure global parameters for OnGuard agents.
-Parameters include the following: CacheCredentialsForDays : Select the number of days the user credentials should be cached on OnGuard agents.
-WiredAllowedSubnets : Add a comma-separated list of IP or subnet addresses.
-WirelessAllowedSubnets : Add a comma-separated list of IP or subnet addresses KeepAliveIntervalSeconds : Add a keep alive interval for OnGuard agents EnableClientLoadBalance : Enable this option to load balance OnGuard authentication requests across ClearPass Policy Servers in a cluster Policy Manager Zones Configure the network (subnet) for a Policy Manager Zone Agent Version Current agent version.
-Agent Installers The URLs for the different agent deployment packages.
+Parameters include the following: CacheCredentialsForDays: Select the number of days the user credentials should be cached on OnGuard agents.
+WiredAllowedSubnets: Add a comma-separated list of IP or subnet addresses.
+WirelessAllowedSubnets: Add a comma-separated list of IP or subnet addresses KeepAliveIntervalSeconds: Add a keep alive interval for OnGuard agents EnableClientLoadBalance: Enable this option to load balance OnGuard authentication requests across ClearPass Policy Servers in a cluster AllowRemoteDesktopSession: Enable this option to allow OnGuard access via a Remote Desktop session.
+HideLogoutButton: Enable this option to hide the Logout button.
+Policy Manager Zones Configure the network (subnet) for a Policy Manager Zone Agent Version Current agent version.
+Agent Installers The URLs for the different agent deployment packages for Windows and Mac OS.
 Managed Interfaces Select the type of interfaces that OnGuard will manage on the endpoint.
 Mode Select one of: Authenticate - no health checks.
 Check health - no authentication.
 OnGuard does not collect username/password.
 Authenticate with health checks.
 OnGuard collects username/password and also performs health checks on the endpoint.
-Username/Password text The label for the username/password field on the OnGuard agent.
-This setting is not valid for the "Check health - no authentication" mode.
+Username/Password The label for the username/password field on the OnGuard agent.
+This setting is not valid for

+Container Description text the "Check health - no authentication" mode.
 Client certificate check Enable to also perform client certificate based authentication.
-OnGuard extracts the client certificate from the logged in user's certificate store and presents this in the TLS echange with Policy Manager.
+OnGuard extracts the client certificate from the logged in user's certificate store and presents this in the TLS exchange with Policy Manager.
 Agent action when an update is available This setting determines what the agent does when an update is available.
 Options are Ignore, Download Installer, Notify User.

-Container Description URL In a captive portal scenario, the network device presents a captive portal page prior to user authentication.
+URL In a captive portal scenario, the network device presents a captive portal page prior to user authentication.
 This portal page is presented when the user browses to a URL that is not authorized to be accessed prior to authentication.
 Enter such a URL here.
 Save/Cancel Commit the update information and generate new deployment packages.

-Guest Portal
+OnGuard Portal

-Navigate to the Administration > Agents and Software Updates > Guest Portal page.
+Navigate to the Administration > Agents and Software Updates > OnGuard Portal page.